 Fire and Rescue Services

 While infrequent, BSFD responds to several structure fires each year in our district and assists our mutual aid partners with responses in their areas as well.
-Our response will vary by the location of the call, but the duty crew initially respond with either an 2 engines and an ambulance (in areas with hydrants) or 1 engine, 1 tender and an ambulance (in areas that do not have a firefighting water supply available).
-Off duty and on-call members will respond with additional resources, which would include our ladder truck, additional engines or tenders and other equipment.
+Our response will vary by the location of the call, but the duty crew initially responds with either 2 engines and an ambulance (in areas with hydrants) or 1 engine, 1 tender and an ambulance (in areas that do not have a firefighting water supply available).
+Off duty and on-call members will respond with additional resources, which may include our ladder truck, additional engines and/or tenders and other equipment.

 Motor Vehicle Accidents:

 BSFD routinely responds to motor vehicle accidents on the 40 mile stretch of US 191 from the Lava Lake Trailhead (35 MPH Bridge) to within Yellowstone National Park and on all other roads and trails within that area.

 BSFD conducts investigations and mitigation activities for all manner of hazardous materials, be it propane leaks, motor vehicle crashes involving hazardous materials and related events.
 Should there be a significant hazardous materials incident, BSFD works with the Bozeman Fire Department’s Hazardous Materials Team to address the incident.